 The Fun Golf Area is a stunning addition to the Galgorm offering where all members of the family, young and old, can enjoy playing on the six-hole par-three short course and Himalayas Putting Green.

-The Ivory Pavilion at Galgorm Castle is a brand new wedding and events venue of unique distinction, situated in the grounds of Galgorm Castle.
+The Ivory Pavilion at Galgorm is an established wedding and events venue of unique distinction, situated in the grounds of the historic Galgorm Castle.
 Nestled within the Castle’s delightful walled garden and just 40-minutes from Belfast, it’s a fabulous venue and a magnificent setting for weddings, events and corporate functions.

-Phase 2 of the Courtyard Business Park was completed in 2015 offers state-of-the-art, competitively priced units, ranging from 500 sq ft to 10,000 sq ft with flexible configurations to meet individual requirements.
+Phase II of the Courtyard Business Park at Galgorm was completed in 2015 to provide state-of-the-art, competitively priced units, ranging from 500sqft to 10,000sqft with flexible configurations to meet individual business requirements.

-Creative Gardens at Galgorm Castle officially opened in February 2014, as part of Galgorm Castle Estate’s £8million investment programme across the Estate.
+Creative Gardens officially opened at Galgorm in February 2014 as part of the estate’s £8million investment programme.

-In Summer 2013, work was completed on the Clubhouse Refurbishment and Extension.
-The extension expanded the locker rooms and changing facilities as well as creating ground floor and first floor terraces allowing our members and visitors to enjoy meals and drinks ‘al fresco’.
+In 2013, Galgorm's clubhouse was extended and refurbished.
+Lockerrooms and changing facilities extended, while new ground floor and first floor terraces were added to allow members and visitors to enjoy meals and drinks ‘al fresco’.

-The first Northern Ireland on the European Challenge Tour takes place at Galgorm Castle.
-The NI Open went on to set all attendance records on the Challenge Tour’s international schedule and in 2020 the event was also supported by The R&A, the game’s governing body.
+The first Northern Ireland took place on the development PGA EuroPro Tour before progressing to the European Challenge Tour in 2013.
+Galgorm is the home of the NI Open and has set all attendance records on the Challenge Tour’s international schedule.
+The 2020 event was supported by The R&A, the game’s governing body.

-In 1997 Galgorm Castle Golf Club opens it’s championship course for the first time.
+In 1997 Galgorm Castle Golf Club opened the Simon Gidman desaigned championship course for the first time.

-The Youngs, rich linen merchants bought the estate in 1850 and their cousin Sir Roger Casment lived here for six years while he was at Ballymena accademy.
+The Youngs, affluent linen merchants, bought the estate in 1850 and their cousin Sir Roger Casment lived at Galgorm for six years while he was at Ballymena Academy.

-The 1798 rebellion, saw Ballymena occupied by 10,000 United Irishmen, who stormed the Market House, killing three, but could not breach the castle’s defences, though they burnt the adjacent Chapel.
+During the 1798 rebellion, Ballymena was occupied by 10,000 United Irishmen who stormed the Market House and killed three people.
+However, they could not breach the castle’s defences but they burned the adjacent chapel.

-Always known for turning a quick buck Sir Faithless sold the estate to the infamous Dr Alexander Colville who as legion has it was an alchemist and was reputed to have sold his soul to the devil for gold and knowledge.
-We know that the good doctor was in residence in 1640.
+Known for turning a quick buck, Sir Faithless Fortescue sold the estate to Dr Alexander Colville who, as legend has it, was an alchemist and was reputed to have sold his soul to the devil for gold and knowledge.
+Records suggest that the good doctor was in residence in 1640.

-Sir Faithful Fortescue (b 1585) was the nephew of Sir Arthur Chichester – He might better have been named Sir Faithless Fortescue for his habit of being particularly sharp in his dealings tricked Rory Og Mcquillan out of estates and started to build Galgorm Castle in 1618.
+Sir Faithful Fortescue (b.
+1585) was the nephew of Sir Arthur Chichester.
+He might have been better named Sir Faithless Fortescue for his habit of being particularly sharp in his dealings.
+He tricked Rory Og McQuillan out of several estates and began building Galgorm Castle in 1618.

-On 10 May 1607, King James I granted the Ballymena Estate to Rory Og MacQuillan, a mighty warrior, famous for stating that “No Captain of this race ever died in his bed,” (which thankfully means Galgorm has one less ghost).
+On May 10th 1607, King James I granted the Ballymena Estate to Rory Og McQuillan, a mighty warrior, famous for stating that 'No Captain of this race ever died in his bed', which thankfully means Galgorm has one less ghost!